aws-samples/terraform-eks-workshop/workshop/content/040_terraform-primer/060-Second-VPC/intro.md

 ```

-What happens , what has been created - look in the console?
+What happens? what has been created? - look in the console

 :white_check_mark: Proceed to the next step